Sound & Vision: 'David Bowie is' Opens at the Brooklyn MuseumMarch 5, 2018 - by Linda Sheridan

 On stage, he was Ziggy Stardust, Aladdin Sane, and The Thin White Duke.
 On celluloid, an alien (The Man Who Fell to Earth), an aging vampire (The Hunger), and Goblin King (Labryinth).
-David Bowie, the beloved English singer/New York transplant who sang about "Changes" and is revered for perpetually changing his sound and look over a five decades-plus career, is being celebrated in the exhibition David Bowie is, coming to the Brooklyn Museum next year (March 2, 2018).
+David Bowie, the beloved English singer/New York transplant who sang about "Changes" and is revered for perpetually changing his sound and look over a five decades-plus career, is being celebrated in the exhibition David Bowie is, now open at the Brooklyn Museum.

 David Bowie as alt-ego Aladdin Sane, on his album cover, photographed in 1973 by Brian Duffy.